-The window operation should be checked before each trip and the latches lubricated with silicon spray or an equivalent lubricant every 3 months.
+The window operation should be checked before each trip and the latches lubricated with WD-40 or an equivalent lubricant every six months.

 Read the directions on the fire extinguisher carefully.
-If you have any doubts as to its operation, you and your family should practice, and then replace or recharge the extinguisher.
+If you have any doubts as to its operation, you and your family should practice, then replace or recharge the extinguisher.
 Your local fire department will be able to assist you and answer any questions.
+NOTES